-There's no disagreement about the severity of the problem with reading outcomes in American elementary schools.
+There's no disagreement about the severity of the problem with english language arts (ELA) outcomes in American elementary schools.
 Open the newspaper and read about the latest alarming round of test scores, and you'll see our system's failures writ large across the media.

 Today's webinar guest, Adam Tyner, Associate Director of Research at the Fordham Institute, recently co-authored a study with Sarah Kabourek (NORC at the University of Chicago) that confirms the importance of elementary social studies curriculum in developing students' reading skills.

 Their study "Social Studies Instruction and Reading Comprehension: Evidence from the Early Childhood Longitudinal Study (ECLS-K)" examined data from the ECLS-K regarding instructional time in elementary schools across subject areas, and how this correlated to reading scores on standardized tests.